 Live Literature fees

-The Live Literature fee is £175 per session.
+The Live Literature fee is £190 per session.
 We also pay VAT if it is claimed, as well as expenses within set guidelines.
+The Live Literature author fee increased to £190 in 2023, for any sessions funded after August 2023.

 The fee covers: